How to Dehydrate & Freeze-Dry Strawberries for Backpacking

 - Add dried strawberries to cold or hot breakfast cereals.

-- Powder freeze-dried strawberries using a coffee grinder.
+- Powder freeze-dried strawberries using a coffee grinder for smoothies, puddings, or fruit dips.

 - Mix powdered strawberries with freeze-dried yogurt and granola to make a parfait.